-2.29 "Securities Act of 1933 of the United States, as amended.
+2.29 "Securities Act" means the Securities Act of 1933 of the United States, as amended.

 2.30 "Service Recipient" means the Company, any Parent or Subsidiary of the Company and any Related Entity to which a Participant provides services as an Employee, Consultant or as a Director.